Yedid Nefesh: Notes on the text

-Verse 3, line 4, both the manuscript and first printing omit m'heirah (speedily), but in line 6 חוּשׁה ḥushah (hasten) in the manuscript and 1601 publication was replaced in the later printings by v'ḥusah (take pity).
+Verse 3, line 4, both the manuscript and first printing omit m'heirah 'speedily', but in line 6 חוּשׁה ḥushah 'hasten' in the manuscript and 1601 publication was replaced in the later printings by v'ḥusah 'take pity'.

 Verse 3, line 5, both the manuscript and the 1601 printing had אנא אלי An[n]a Eli instead of Eileh, so the line changes from "These are my heart's desire" to "Please, My God, [You are] my heart's desire".
 So the manuscript says, for verse 3 lines 4 & 5, "O, my Lord, [You who are] my heart's desire, hurry please."
 But the conventional printings (such as ArtScroll) have it, "My heart desired only these, so please have pity."

 The 1601 printing indicated that the last line of each verse (in the printing above, the fifth and sixth lines of each verse) was to be repeated.
 Jacobson mentions an earlier (apparently circa 1870) prayerbook that similarly attempted to restore the text according to the 1601 printing, which met with such condemnation (mostly over the substitution of "maidservant" for "gladness", though both the 1601 printing and Azikri's manuscript support this) from influential Hasidic rabbis that the editor was forced to print replacement pages with the conventional (if erroneous) text.

 Azikri's handwritten manuscript of this poem was discovered by Meir Benayahu in the library of Jewish Theological Seminary of America in the mid-20th century.
-As a result, the Siddur Rinat Yisrael (Ashkenaz ed. by Rabbi Shlomo Tal, 1977) p.
-189, the Koren-Sacks, and the Conservative movement's Siddur Sim Shalom, used the same Hebrew text as handwritten original.
+As a result, the siddur Rinat Yisrael (Ashkenaz ed. by Rabbi Shlomo Tal, 1977), p.
+189, the Koren-Sacks, and the Siddur Sim Shalom, used the same Hebrew text as the handwritten original.
 In a subsequent commentary to his prayerbook, Rabbi Tal published a photocopy of that handwritten original (Tal, Ha-Siddur Be-histalsheluto, 1984, page 68).
 Tal also noted that a few earlier prayerbooks (Livorno 1910 and Jerusalem 1953) also printed versions that restored "maidservant" from the 1601 edition.